What is the Shingles Virus?

 The herpes zoster virus, also known as the shingles virus, is the same virus that causes the chickenpox.
 If you’ve had Chickenpox, and that’s over 90% of adults in Canada, the virus stays hidden in the nerve tissue near your spinal cord and brain.
 However, as we age our immune system naturally weakens.
 As a result, the shingles virus may reactivate, increasing the risk of developing Shingles.

 What are the symptoms of Shingles?

-Although Shingles isn’t life threatening, it is often very painful.
-Shingles usually affects only a small section of one side of your body.
+Shingles can result in a painful and blistering rash that can last several weeks.
 Common sites for the rash include the chest, back, buttocks, neck, and sometimes the face or scalp.
 Sometimes the rash occurs around one eye or on one side of the neck or face.

 Pain is usually the first symptom of Shingles.
 For some people, the pain can be intense.
 Other symptoms may include: